Extending your lease can be expensive. A big question for anyone consider it is usually: "will extending my lease increase the value of my home?"

 It’s always difficult to predict the exact difference in value between a short-lease flat and one with a long-lease.

-A good rule of thumb is that extending the lease of a flat with 70 years remaining will increase its value by around 10 per cent.
+A good rule of thumb is that extending the lease of a flat with 70 years remaining will increase its value by around 10 to 15 per cent.

 If your flat has an onerous ground rent then extending your lease (and reducing the Ground Rent to £0) can increase its value even more.
 Find out if your flat has onerous ground rent.